Summer Camp Leader Training

 -

 What brings people back to volunteer time & time again on summer camps is the fantastic people that you get to spend your time with, the huge leaps in confidence that such experiences give and the fact that it’s so incredibly fun!
-It is telling that all returning volunteers do so, despite the fact that they could go elsewhere and engage in paid work; however, such is the brilliant and rich experience on summer camps, that they choose to return to volunteer at camp instead.

 For many volunteer leaders the experience can be life-changing.
 It offers enormous benefits - interpersonal, organisational and management skills, the ability to work successfully with people from a variety of backgrounds and a positive attitude to life in general.
 Many former volunteer leaders who have moved on to hold senior job roles in later life often pay tribute to what they gained from being given such thorough training and real responsibility at a young age, whilst working on residential summer camps.